cilium/cilium/Documentation/operations/upgrade.rst

   In case of downgrades to a version that doesn't support services protocol differentiation, existing services with the protocol set will be deleted and recreated, without the protocol, by the agent, causing connection disruptions for such services.
+* MTU auto-detection is now continuous during agent lifetime, changing device MTU no longer requires restarting the agent to pick up the new MTU.
+* MTU auto-detection will now use the lowest MTU of all external interfaces.
+Before, only the primary interface was considered.
+One exception to this is in ENI mode where the secondary interfaces are not considered for MTU auto-detection.
+MTU can still be configured manually via the ``MTU`` helm option, ``--mtu`` agent flag or ``mtu`` option in CNI configuration.

 Removed Options
 ~~~~~~~~~~~~~~~